Intimate Partner Sexual Violence

 McOrmond Plummer, L., Eastel.
 P., Levy-Peck, JY., “Intimate Partner Sexual Violence: a multidisciplinary guide to improving services and support for survivors of rape and abuse” (2014) p 91, Kerr, I. “Counselling and Advocacy Perspectives on Intimate Partner Sexual Violence”

 Penetration by objects: This is a new offence that came into being in the Sexual Offences (Scotland) Act (2009).
-Penetration by objects is a common aspect of sexual violence and abuse and can cause serious physical damage to a woman’s vagina as well as the psychological consequences.
+Penetration by objects is a common aspect of sexual violence and abuse and can cause serious physical damage to a woman’s vagina, and other orrificesas well as the psychological consequences.
 It can also be used to humiliate and shame women as the abusers know that women find this hard to talk about and may not seek medical attention because they are unable to speak to their GP about how their injuries happened.

 Online sexual abuse: This is sometimes called ‘revenge porn’ where intimate photographs or videos are shared online to humiliate a woman.
 It often happens after a woman has left her abuser.
-It is a criminal offence in Scotland under the Abusive Behaviour and Sexual Harm (Scotland) Act 2016.
-The BBC reported on it in 2017 New ‘revenge porn’ law comes into force in Scotland – BBC News with Scottish Women’s Aid commenting, “So called revenge porn is not about revenge, and it’s not about porn.
+It is a criminal offence in Scotland under the Abusive Behaviour and Sexual Harm (Scotland) Act 2016 “So called revenge porn is not about revenge, and it’s not about porn.
 It’s about power, control, and humiliation.
 Sharing or threatening to share intimate pictures or videos of someone without their consent causes devastating harm to victims and it is absolutely right that the law should reflect this.”

 Sexual exploitation: Substance misuse support services often see women who are being sexually exploited by their partners.
 It’s commonly linked to addictions where the abuser is prostituting the woman to maintain his, and her, drug addiction.
 Women with addictions are targeted because of their vulnerability, and there may be a history of abuse which increases the woman’s vulnerability to exploitation.